Allied Warships

 26 Jun 1940

 HMS Talisman (Lt.Cdr.
 P.S.
 Francis, RN) conducted trials off Liverpool.
 Upon completion of these she departed Liverpool Bay for Greenock.
-She was escorted by HMS Imogen (Cdr.
+During the passage to the Clyde she was escorted by HMS Imogen (Cdr.
 C.L.
 Firth, MVO, RN).
 (14)

 1 Jul 1940